William Reginald Morse: Education and research

 Morse received his B.A. from Acadia University (1897) and medical degree from McGill University (1902).
 He then went on to do postgraduate work at Harvard University, Johns Hopkins University, and the University College of London.
 Morse was invested in his education, receiving a B.A., M.D., C.M, F.A.C.S., L.L.D, and F.R.G.S.
 In 1930 Morse was appointed research assistant at the Peabody Museum where he studied the anthropomorphic trends of Chinese and Tibetans for nearly a decade.
 Additionally, Morse was the first president of the West China Border Research Society, and did much during his early days of the society to maintain interest in its growth and development.

 Contributions to the medical field

-West China Union College
+West China Union University

-Morse is most regarded for his work done in China.
-He and a few other medical doctors founded the West China Union College, and he eventually became dean of the college and co-chair of the Medical-Dental College.
+Morse is most regarded for his work done in Chengdu.
+He and a few other medical doctors founded a medical school at the West China Union University, and he eventually became dean of the medical school and co-chair of the Medical-Dental College.
+He also held positions at the Union University's Baptist College.
 As of 2000, the university had graduated a total of 35,884 students.
 The school was awarded the title of "National Advanced Group in College Students' Social Practice" by the Propaganda Department of the CPC Central Committee, Ministry of Education and Youth League Central Committee two years in succession.
 Also, the university was declared by the Government as one of the one hundred key universities to receive major government support and concern for the 21st century under the "211 Project".